Assisted pilot — trace-first coupling diagnostics

-It is being developed to turn workflow traces into structured PRE/POST/DELTA diagnostic reports, helping teams understand where workflows drift, what evidence supports the finding, and what tuning step should be tested next.
+SDVM turns workflow traces into structured PRE/POST/DELTA diagnostic reports, helping teams identify where structural friction concentrates, how strong the evidence is, and what edge-focused tuning step should be tested next—paired with outcome KPIs, not as a replacement for them.

 Problem